Top 9 Ways to Support Your Partner with Bipolar Disorderby Eileen Bailey Health Writer

 Take an active role in bipolar treatment

-Remind your partner to take their pills.
-Don’t count on them to stick faithfully to their medication regimen, as they may slip from time to time.
+Not all persons with bipolar disorder adhere to their treatment, including a medication regimen.
+Symptoms get in the way.
+They forget.
+They think they no longer need them.
+A gentle reminder from you can go a long way in keeping them faithful to their treatment plan.
 If they are seeing a psychiatrist or counselor, it could be helpful to join him or her for a session.
 At minimum, if you have questions or concerns, write them down so your partner can take them to doctor appointments.
+Your input is important.

 Recognize there are things a bipolar patient can’t do